-Various data is stored in the touch probe table that defines behavior with the probe process.
+Various data is stored in the touch probe table that defines the probe behavior during the probing process.
 If you run several touch probes on your machine tool, you can save separate data for each touch probe.

 Editing touch probe tables